-HCHA currently has 38 active homeownership participants.
-Staff will continue to work aggressively to assist our qualified clients to obtain homeownership.
-HCHA is currently conducting Homeownership Fairs twice a year, including potential homeownership clients and mortgage and banking vendors.
+HCHA currently has 51 active HCV homeownership participants.
+Staff will continue to work aggressively to assist our qualified clients to obtain home ownership.
+HCHA will work to conduct HCV homeownership fairs to include mortgage and banking vendors.

-HCHA's Homeownership Program's mission is to assist families in obtaining self-sufficiency by assisting them in the purchase of their own home.
+HCHA's HCV Homeownership Program's mission is to assist families in obtaining self-sufficiency by assisting them in the purchase of their own home.
 Under HUD regulations, HCHA requires that certain criteria are met before the commencement of homeownership assistance.